gavishka-sahan/Torrent-file-server-and-client/README.md

    4. open terminal in same directory as srv0250.c.
    5. in terminal, execute "gcc -o server srv0250.c".
    6. then execute "./server".
-   7. Now, server is online.
+   7. Now, server is online

 in client,